What does product leadership look like in an agile context? And, how is it different from leadership in traditional development environments?

 1. Encouraging autonomy and input while maintaining leadership

 One reason organizations love agile is that the amount of autonomy it gives teams.
-Developers in particular, tend to have a lot of freedom to dictate the implementation of new features and functionalities themselves.
+Developers, in particular, tend to have a lot of freedom to dictate the implementation of new features and functionalities themselves.
 Freed from overly-detailed specs that break down every new widget to the pixel, they have the opportunity to take some initiative of their own and influence how things are actually built.
+We dive deeper into agile product management in the Ultimate Guide to Agile Product Management.

 As an agile product leader, it’s important not to stifle this creative environment.
 It’s also important to recognize and reward the skills, talents, and ideas your technical teams have to offer.
 A true leader is receptive to new ideas, doles out credit and praise when deserved, and is nimble in their thinking.
 At the same time, they maintain their position as a thought leader.